henvic/henvic.github.io/content/posts/bitcoin.md

 The average computer user doesn't back up their data, much less safely and reliably.
 It's pretty rare to find someone who does backup their computer and validates if their backup can be fully recoverable — no wonder a [man wants to dig a landfill to recover his lost wallet with 7500 Bitcoins](https://www.cnbc.com/2021/01/15/uk-man-makes-last-ditch-effort-to-recover-lost-bitcoin-hard-drive.html).

-Sophisticated attack vectors, social engineering, and the advent of ransomware also complicate backup strategy.
+Sophisticated attack vectors, social engineering, and the advent of [ransomware](https://en.wikipedia.org/wiki/Ransomware) also complicate backup strategy.
-You’ve to handle off-site copies, rotations, encryption, verification (restore), syncing, and worry about physical security, natural disasters, and fire.
+You've to handle off-site copies, rotations, encryption, verification (restore), syncing, and worry about physical security, natural disasters, and fire.
 To do all this on your own is hard.
 There isn't a straightforward solution out there for end-users.

 ### $250 Millions gone overnight